Mandybee/mandy-learning-react/readme.md

     }

 Again, we didn't build our backend, so I have no idea what "/login" is doing, but it looks like it's checking our database for a username, then whether the password works!

+## Changing the Login Area Once Logged In

+We create a HeaderLoggedIn.js file to show the username, an icon, and a log out button.

+Within our Header.js, we add a condition to show HeaderLoggedIn or HeaderLoggedOut depending on the state of "loggedIn".

+    const [loggedIn, setLoggedIn] = useState();

+    {loggedIn ? <HeaderLoggedIn setLoggedIn={setLoggedIn} /> : <HeaderLoggedOut setLoggedIn={setLoggedIn} />}

+In our HeaderLoggedIn.js and HeaderLoggedOut.js, we need to make sure the main function has "props" passed to it.

+    function HeaderLoggedOut(props) { }

+In our login form, if the response returns data, we update the LoggedIn state using the setLoggedIn function to true.

+    props.setLoggedIn(true);

+In our user data (HeaderLoggedIn.js), we add a function to the Sign Out button to change our LoggedIn state to false.

+    onClick={() => props.setLoggedIn(false)}

+I have to say, all of this inline code has me screaming. lol My philosophy has always been html, css, and js should all be separate!
+But perhaps that's an archaic way to look at things and I should get with the times. :D